dart-lang/site-www/src/dart-2.md

 7. Fix issues until your code works.

 Each time the SDK has a significant release, repeat the process.

-The rest of this page gives an overview of differences between Dart 1.x and Dart 2, with links to where you can find more information.

 {% comment %}
 TODO: